acumos/system-integration/docs/oneclick-deploy/user-guide.rst

 * scripts and templates to deploy the following components for k8s-based deployments, using Helm as deployment tool

+  * couchdb: CouchDB service as used by the MLWB
   * elk-stack: ELK stack core components
+  * ingress: Nginx-ingress controller
+  * jenkins: the Jenkins service as used by the Deployment Client and SV Scanning Service
   * jupyterhub: the JupterHub/JupyterLab services for notebook-based model development
   * mariadb: MariaDB service
-  * nifi: the NiFi service for data pipeline development
   * zeppelin: the Zeppelin service for notebook-based model development

     * NOTE: Zeppelin deployment is a single, multi-user instance which is